caraya/personal-blog/content/blog/another-look-at-my-gulp-build-system.md

 Right now I expose all tasks in the `gulpfile` so I can run every stage of the different workflows from Gulp, but that's not necessarily a best practice so we may change the tasks that are exported in the future.

-## Switch to `gulp-libsquoosh`
+## Switch to gulp-libsquoosh

 Imagemin is a great tool for optimizing images but, unfortunately, the Gulp plugin leaves a lot to be desired and the codec plugins need to be compiled for every platform you use them on.

 [LibSquoosh](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh) is the Javascript CLI for [Squoosh](https://github.com/GoogleChromeLabs/squoosh/), an image compression application. [gulp-libsquoosh](https://github.com/pekeq/gulp-libsquoosh) is a Gulp plugin for libSquoosh.

 It has the advantages that supported compression formats are implemented as WASM libraries so they'll work everywhere without compilation.
-If you're doing image manipulation work, i might be possible to use them on projects outside of gulp-libsquoosh, but I haven't tried it yet.
+If you're doing image manipulation work, i might be possible to use them on projects outside of Squoosh, but I haven't tried it yet.

 The codecs are also bundled with libsquoosh so there's a single installation to make the full set of codices work.